Skip to Content, Navigation, or Footer.

-The UF Board of Trustees, who govern the state’s flagship university, put in place policies Thursday that bolster their authority over key decisions on top-level hiring decisions.
+The UF Board of Trustees put in place policies Thursday that bolster their authority over key hiring and spending decisions across the university — particularly those within the president’s office.

-Under the policies unanimously approved by trustees Thursday, administrative appointments with a salary exceeding $200,000 now require Hosseini’s final approval.
+Under the policies unanimously approved by trustees Thursday, administrative appointments with a salary exceeding $200,000 now require final approval from Morteza “Mori” Hosseini, UF’s long-serving board chair and a close ally of DeSantis.
 A separate provision said that the president needs Hosseini’s sign-off on all hires, regardless of salary.
-Both rules apply to appointments with “deviation[s]” from existing human resources guidelines.

 Sasse, who had set out to overhaul the state’s flagship university, unexpectedly resigned from the presidency in July, citing his wife’s health and a need to spend time with family.
 He defended his use of university funds in August, writing in a lengthy statement that big spending was necessary for his “go bigger” approach.